 Floor level estimates and design flood results were used to identify flood impacts for residential and non-residential (i.e. commercial/industrial) properties for events between the 10% AEP and PMF events.
 This assessment determined which event first results in property and/or over floor flooding and the resultant flood immunity level of each property.
-Results from this assessment were reported
+Results from this assessment were reported in the FRMS&P 2018 as the number of properties affected at ground level and number of properties flooded above floor for each design event and for both residential and non-residential properties.

-The FRMS&P 2018 developed and used flood damage calculation spreadsheets "NON_RESI_FloodDamages_Design_Wagga.xlsx" and "RESI_FloodDamages_Design_Wagga.xlsx" (referred to herein as "Non-Residential Damage Spreadsheet" and "Residential Damage Spreadsheet") to undertake damage calculations.
+The FRMS&P 2018 developed and used flood damage calculation spreadsheets "NON_RESI_FloodDamages_Design_Wagga.xlsx" and "RESI_FloodDamages_Design Wagga.xlsx" (referred to herein as "Non-Residential Damage Spreadsheet" and "Residential

+Damage Spreadsheet") to undertake damage calculations.